chrisjdallmann/feco-inhibition/code/README.md

 Calcium imaging and behavior figures can be recreated with the Matlab files `imaging_*.m`.
 The datasets already contain the predicted calcium signals, but the signals can also be predicted from scratch within the m-files (see instructions below).

-The RNA-seq plot can be recreated with the Matlab files `rna-seq_*`.
+The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.

 # Datasets
 `claw_treadmill.parquet`: Calcium imaging data from claw axons during behavior on and off the treadmill.
-`claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (Mamiya et al. 2018).
+`claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (from Mamiya et al. 2018).

 `hook_flexion_01_treadmill_platform.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during behavior on and off the treadmill and passive leg movements with the platform.
 `hook_flexion_01_magnet.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet.
-`hook_flexion_01_magnet_Mamiya2018.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet (Mamiya et al. 2018).
+`hook_flexion_01_magnet_Mamiya2018.parquet`: Calcium imaging data from hook flexion axons (driver line 1) during passive leg movements with the magnet (from Mamiya et al. 2018).

 `hook_flexion_02_treadmill.parquet`: Calcium imaging data from hook flexion axons (driver line 2) during behavior on and off the treadmill.